Australia Regional Area Study

 Students participating in the program will become acquainted with the diversity of Australian cultures, Australia’s place in the British Empire from the early penal colonies through its participation in the two World Wars, its relations with the rest of the Pacific Rim, and the historical and contemporary dynamics of Australian ecosystems.

 Based in Brisbane, study focuses on the history, literature, culture, natural history, marine biology, and contemporary issues of Australia’s urban coasts.
 Includes excursions to Sydney, the Great Barrier Reef, rainforests, and other locations of ecological and ethnic importance.
 Students live in hostels, tents, and with host families.

-IS 240 and 241 fulfill the 8-credit International Studies general education requirement.
-BIO 115 fulfills the Math & Natural Sciences Category A laboratory requirement (except for Mathematics & Computer Science majors).
+Requirements Fulfilled: IS 290, IS 291 and IS 292 fulfill the 8-credit International Studies general education requirement.
+BIO 115 fulfills the Scientific & Quantitative Reasoning Category A general education requirement (may not be applied to the Biology major).